The-AVR/AVR-2022/content/en/drone-peripheral-assembly/gimbal-assembly/_index.md

 ![Mosfet Mounting Location](mosfet_mounting_2.jpg)

-Wire mosfet from to PCC.
+Wire mosfet from the PCC.
 Wire A4 will run to the PWM.
 The Ground pin will run to GND.

 ![Mosfet Diagram](mosfet_diagram.jpg)

 ![Mosfet Wiring](pcc_to_mosfet.jpg)

-Cut and strip one side of a black and red Female-Female dupont jumper wire to approximately 4-6 inches length.
+Cut and strip one side of a black and red Female-Female dupont jumper wire to approximately 8" in length.
 Screw wires in to their respective terminal blocks.
-Place the black and red wire on the ground and signal pins of the laser pointer respectively as shown in the following image.
+Place the black and red wire on the ground and signal pins of the laser pointer respectively as shown in the following photo.

 ![Laser Wiring](mosfet_to_laser.jpg)

 ## Thermal Camera

-Locate the thermal camera JST SH 4-pin connecting cable and 4 12 inch jumper wires with corresponding colors from your kit.
+Locate the thermal camera JST SH 4-pin connecting cable and four 12" jumper wires with corresponding colors from your kit.

 ![Thermal Camera Wires](thermal_1.jpg)

 Connect long female-female jumper wires of corresponding colors.
 It may be beneficial to add a little bit of electrical tape to ensure they do not come undone.

+![Thermal Camera Wiring](thermal_2.jpg)

 Remove your plastic end pieces.

-![Thermal Camera Wiring](thermal_2.jpg)

 ![Thermal Camera Bundle](thermal_3.jpg)

-Attach the JST connector to the thermal camera and route the cables to the top accessory plate.
+Attach the JST connector to the thermal camera and route the cables through the top accessory plate.

 ![Thermal Camera Connection](thermal_4.jpg)

-Place your top cables into the 20x2 connector housing on your jetson per the following wiring diagram.
+Place your top cables into the 20x2 connector housing on your Jetson per the following wiring diagram.

 ![Jetson Pinout ](jetson_20x2_pinout.jpg)